Discord-Net-Labs/Discord.Net-Labs/docs/guides/interactions_framework/intro.md

 #### Parameters

 Slash Commands can have up to 25 method parameters.
 You must name your parameters in accordance with [Discords Naming Guidelines](https://discord.com/developers/docs/interactions/application-commands#application-command-object-application-command-naming).
+Interaction Service also features a pascal casing seperator for formatting parameter names with pascal casing into Discord compliant parameter names('parameterName' => 'parameter-name').
 By default, your methods can feature the following parameter types:

 - Implementations of `IUser`
 - Implementations of `IChannel`*